alfaex/nginx-reference/README.md

 ## upstream logs (custom logs)

-Go to A file, probably `nginx.conf` and define a new log format
+Go to a file, probably `nginx.conf` and define a new log format

 ```nginx
 log_format rt_cache '$remote_addr ...';